 “She might if she cared a little.”
 She turns and leaves.
 “See you later, bigot.”

-Since no one wants a blind man handling fire, it’s up to Tara to save the day.
-Aided by some of the cheesiest special effect sequences ever committed to film (think magic markers and construction paper), she finds the cult leader’s grave and burns the body, exorcising the ghost just before Sherri can get around to cutting her boyfriend up with a meat cleaver.
+Since no one wants a blind man handling fire, it’s up to Tara to save the day — making her the rare example of a black horror hero/heroine in a non-black film.
+Aided by some of the cheesiest special effects sequences ever committed to film (think magic markers and construction paper), she finds the cult leader’s grave and burns the body, exorcising the ghost just before Sherri can get around to cutting her boyfriend up with a meat cleaver.
 You’re welcome, bigot!